ipanova/pulp_container/docs/workflows/sync.rst

     Pulp will automatically sync signatures provided via the docker API extension.
 At the moment, `cosign` signatures are not supported.

+It is possible to configure to sync only signed content.
+Mention possibility to sign content from within pulp.

 Reference: `Container Remote Usage <../restapi.html#tag/Remotes:-Container>`_